-5 stages of provisioning DevOps using Helm on OpenShift, from zero to hero
+5 stages – provisioning DevOps using Helm on OpenShift from zero to hero

-Here in this blog, we are going to learn about the 5 stages of provisioning DevOps using Helm on OpenShift, from zero to hero.
-Let’s look at how to set up a complete DevOps environment using Cloud Native Pipeline, best practices, and the Helm package manager for Kubernetes.
-The plan is to follow just 5 easy steps to set up our DevOps environment with Helm commands.
-After that, we’ll demonstrate how to implement this solution with a working application using a successful git branching paradigm, also known as git-flow.
+Here we are going to learn the 5 stages of provisioning DevOps using Helm on OpenShift from Zero to hero.
+Let’s look at how to use the Cloud Native Pipeline to provision a comprehensive DevOps environment while following best practices and utilizing the Helm package manager for Kubernetes.
+We’ll show you how to implement this approach with a real application using a successful git branching model, also known as git-flow, after applying just 5 easy steps to create our DevOps setup with helm commands.

-- Four namespaces: development, staging, and production (app environments), each with one to find (infra tools).
+- Four namespaces: development, staging, and production (app environments), each with one to cicd (infra tools).

 - Each git commit uses OpenShift Pipelines (Tekton) to produce the app image.